DataBiosphere/data-portal/content/guides/userguides/terra-export.md

 The Data Explorer lists projects with data available for download from the Data Store and lets you filter the data for a number of attributes.

-Using the Data Explorer, select some data you're interested in.
-Choose anything that looks interesting - we'll be running a really simple workflow that generates MD5 checksums of files, so the type of data doesn't matter too much.
+Using the Data Explorer, select some data that you are interested in.
+Choose anything that looks interesting - we will be running a really simple workflow that generates MD5 checksums of files, so the type of data is not important.
-When you've found what you're looking for, click on the big blue *Export Selected Data* button at the top right of the page.
-You'll see something like
+When you have found a data set of interest, click on the big blue *Export Selected Data* button at the top right of the page.
+You will see something like
 this:

 ![The *Export Selected Data* button](_images/terra-export_button.png)

 Click on the *Export to Terra* button.
-You'll then see a page like this where you can select what kind of data to export:
+You will then see a page like this where you can select what kind of data to export:

 ![Page for choosing data to export](_images/terra-choose_files.png)

-Again, choose whatever looks interesting.
+Again, choose anything that looks interesting.

-When you click the *Request Export* button, the Data Explorer will process your request, and you'll be redirected to Terra.
+When you click the *Request Export* button, the Data Explorer will process your request, and you will be redirected to Terra.

 Step two: importing data to Terra and finding a workflow in Dockstore
 ---------------------------------------------------------------------

-Select a workspace to import your selected data into.
-Once you have, you'll see a page like this, showing the data you just exported:
+Select a Terra workspace to import your selected data into.
+Once you have selected the workspace, you will see a page like this, showing the data you just exported:

 ![Terra page showing exported data](_images/terra-exported_data.png)

-Next, let's find a workflow to run with the data we've just exported.
-For this tutorial, we're looking for *dockstore-wdl-workflow-md5sum*, which will generate an MD5 checksum for a file (or files) that we provide.
-We'll need to import it from Dockstore.
+Next, we find a workflow to run with the data we've just exported.
+For this tutorial, we are looking for *dockstore-wdl-workflow-md5sum*, which will generate an MD5 checksum for a file (or files) that we provide.
+We will need to import this workflow from Dockstore.
 To do that, click on the *Workflows* tab at the top of the page, then on the big square *Find a Workflow* button.
-It'll look something like this:
+It will look something like this:

 ![Terra page showing workflows that can be added to workspace](_images/terra-workflows.png)

 Click on the *Dockstore* link at the bottom of the pop-up.
-Dockstore is a workflow repository where we'll find the workflow we want to run.
-Once Dockstore has loaded, search for "md5sum".
-The search box is on the left of the page.
+Dockstore is a workflow repository where we will find the workflow we want to run.
+Once Dockstore has loaded, search for `md5sum`.
+The search box is on the left side of the page.
 Results should load instantly.
-We're looking for a workflow named `briandoconnor/dockstore-workflow-md5sum/dockstore-wdl-workflow-md5sum`.
+Look for a workflow named `briandoconnor/dockstore-workflow-md5sum/dockstore-wdl-workflow-md5sum`.
 Once you find it, click on it.
-You'll see this:
+You will see this:

 ![md5sum workflow on Dockstore](_images/terra-md5sum_dockstore.png)